 Let's look at some questions that pop up around long term use of CBD.

 Can you have CBD withdrawals

 Once you understand the process above (body pushes back), withdrawals make perfect sense.

 Let's look at our Ativan and GABA example.

 Ativan spikes GABA hard, for a short duration (compared to older benzos), and then drops off hard.

-Long term use will cause a reduce GABA pathway a result.
+Long term use will cause a reduction in the GABA pathway a result.